-Just as with doors, you can buy self-adhesive foam strips to fill the gaps between the window and the frame that are cheap and easy to attach.
+Just as with doors, you can buy self-adhesive foam strips to fill the gaps between the window and the frame that are easy to attach.

 Just check you get the right size; too wide and they'll hamper you shutting the window, too narrow and they won't have any effect.